solderpunk/VF-1/README.md

 VF-1> bookmarks
 ```

-(or, if you feel comfortably lazy, just "bm")
+(if lazy, just "bm")

+Now let's look at VF-1's two tools for quick and easy navigation through
+gopherspace - tours and marks.

 Sometimes you're looking at a menu and it's very long but you know you
 want to look at few items, one after another.
 Assume you're looking at